 This research paper explains it best: “As joy and passion are the strongest driving forces to physical activity, this highlights the importance of supporting people to find a kind of physical activity that they like”.

-This type of physical activity is also known as intuitive movement or intuitive fitness.
+Joyful movement is also known as intuitive movement or intuitive fitness.
 The idea of joyful movement contrasts with what people are often told that they should do – namely, exercise for a certain amount of time each day to lose weight and look a certain way.
-This approach can also help reduce feelings of guilt or body shame, instilled in us through diet culture and anti-fat bias, while promoting body trust and self-care.

-Thus, joyful movement is a better approach to exercise because it focuses on feeling good rather than just physically exhausting oneself.
-And as we know from the Theory of Self-Determination (a theory that has been widely studied in psychology) people are most likely to feel motivated and invested when they’re doing something for their purpose – such as joyful movement!
+Joyful movement is a better approach to exercise because it focuses on feeling good rather than just physically exhausting oneself.
+And as we know from the Theory of Self-Determination (a theory that has been widely studied in psychology) people are most likely to feel motivated and invested when they’re doing something for their purpose.

-Engaging in joyful movement versus structured exercise ultimately helps to:
+Engaging in joyful movement vs exercise ultimately helps to:

 - Support the connection between mind and body, instead of focusing on aesthetic results